Skip to main content

 KPIs

-The KPs are the final part of defining how a lap KPI is calculated.
+The KPIs are the final part of defining how a lap KPI is calculated.

 Name